This Salmon Pasta with Spinach is a deliciously easy pasta recipe with chunks of tender salmon and spinach in a scrumptious, creamy Parmesan sauce!

 How to store and reheat

 This salmon pasta will keep in the fridge for 3-4 days.
+Store it in an airtight container for the best results.
 However, it's best eaten right away.
 Reheat on the stove over low heat, and you can add a splash of water if necessary.

 More Tasty Pasta Recipes: